 Scheduling among the queues: What will happen if all the queues have some processes?
 Which process should get the CPU?
 To determine this Scheduling among the queues is necessary.
 There are two ways to do so –

 - Fixed priority preemptive scheduling method – Each queue has absolute priority over the lower priority queue.
 Let us consider the following priority order queue 1 > queue 2 > queue 3.
 According to this algorithm, no process in the batch queue(queue 3) can run unless queues 1 and 2 are empty.
 If any batch process (queue 3) is running and any system (queue 1) or Interactive process(queue 2) entered the ready queue the batch process is preempted.

 - Time slicing – In this method, each queue gets a certain portion of CPU time and can use it to schedule its own processes.
 For instance, queue 1 takes 50 percent of CPU time queue 2 takes 30 percent and queue 3 gets 20 percent of CPU time.

 Consider the below table of four processes under Multilevel queue scheduling.
 Queue number denotes the queue of the process.

 Priority of queue 1 is greater than queue 2. queue 1 uses Round Robin (Time Quantum = 2) and queue 2 uses FCFS.

-Below is the gantt chart of the problem:
+Below is the Gantt chart of the problem:

 - Then process in queue 2 (P3) starts running (as there is no process in queue 1) but while it is running P4 comes in queue 1 and interrupts P3 and start running for 5 seconds and

 This article is contributed by Ashish Sharma.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to email@example.com.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.